arfc/transition-scenarios/README.md

 Cycamore reactor input and its in_commod and out_commod recipies are produced from the 'US_Fleet.txt' file and 'vision_recipes.xls' file.
 This also serves as an example of xml inclusion within an xml file using xinclude.
-Xinclude will need to be processed by an xml parser such as xmllint so that a final xml file is produced for usage.
+Xinclude will need to be processed by an xml parser such as the xml_parser.py script in the repository.

 Usage:
 1. python recipe_generator.py [InputData] [TemplateFile]
-2. Use xml parser of choice with the xinclude option
+2. python xml_parser.py

 Example (Natively available on Ubuntu):

     python recipe_generator.py fleetcomp/US_Fleet.txt templates/template.xml
-    xmllint --xinclude templated_output/[Reactor.xml] --output [Output path and name.xml]
+    python xml_parser.py

 How to include xml files within an xml file